Sardon Jubir

-Early life
+Early life and education

 Sardon was born in Rengit, Batu Pahat, Johor on 19 March 1917.
 His father, Haji Jubir bin Haji Mohd Amin was a plantation owner and a kathi in Singapore.

 Sardon was educated at Victoria Bridge School and Raffles Institution in Singapore.
 At Raffles, he formed a Malay literary association with friends including Aziz Ishak, Abdul Hamid Jumat, and Ahmad Ibrahim and contributed articles on the Malays and their plight to Warta Malaya, a leading Malay newspaper in Singapore.
 This was done through Aziz's brother, Yusof Ishak who was already working as a journalist.
 Yusof later became the first President of Singapore.